 Creating a Dedicated Time and Space

-With this principle in mind, a meeting becomes an opportunity to examine how you engage with communication through technology and how you can be more present.
-Your goal is to still reap fully the benefits of engaging with your colleagues, albeit remotely.
+Your meeting becomes an opportunity to examine how you engage with communication through technology and how you can be fully present in an online space.

-Below you will find a checklist of recommended actions and practices that can help you create a dedicated time and space on your computer.
+Below you will find a checklist of recommended actions and practices that can help you create a dedicated time and space.
 We ask that you read through these items prior to your next meeting and spend some time creating a space for yourself.
-Afterward, if you have improvements or questions, please comment below.

 Dedicated Time & Space Checklist

 - Create dedicated time: make sure that you get to your computer with enough time to set up your space, sign on to the Zoom call, Google Hangout, or whatever system your company uses, and prepare any materials you need to engage in the workshop

 - Silence your electronic devices and put them away for the duration of the workshop

 - Minimize or close all windows and applications on your computer except for the online workshop window

 - Turn off notifications and pop-ups on your computer such as calendar reminders, email and chat notifications, etc.